Majoramari/cpp-hw-fundamentals/readme.md

 ## Required Task

-The program generates a calendar for a specific month of a given year.
-It correctly accounts for leap years and displays the calendar in a user-friendly format.
+The program generates a calendar for a specific year, displaying each month in a user-friendly format.
+It correctly accounts for leap years and presents the entire year at a glance.

 ### Inputs
 - **Year**: A valid year (e.g., 2024) of type `unsigned short`.
-- **Month**: A valid month number (1-12) of type `unsigned short`.

 ### Outputs
-- **Month**: The name of the specified month.
+- **Year**: The specified year displayed at the top of the calendar.
-- **Days**: The calendar representation of the month, formatted into weeks starting from Sunday.
+- **Months**: The complete calendar for each month of the specified year, formatted into weeks starting from Sunday.

 ## Functions and Their Responsibilities